NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

 The evaluation summary in the Supplementary evidence shows my understanding of the A470 case study and how it achieved a high environmental and social performance through the CEEQUAL scheme.
-I also learned how to evaluate the overall sustainability of the project, and made suggestions on how to improve the score.
+I also learned how to evaluate the project's sustainability and suggested improving the score.

-Through this practical indicative of gaining an understanding of the CEEQUAL analysis and measurement tool, I have gained significant knowledge and experience of critically evaluating the feasibility and sustainability of civil engineering projects.
-I believe I need to undertake such critical evaluations in future to further enhance my prowess.
+Through this practical indication of understanding the CEEQUAL analysis and measurement tool, I have gained significant knowledge and experience in critically evaluating the feasibility and sustainability of civil engineering projects.
+I need to undertake such critical evaluations in future to enhance my prowess further.

-CEEQUAL is a British assessment and award scheme aimed at enhancing and promoting the sustainability in civil engineering (Johansson, 2011).
-The scheme is a very useful tool as it assesses almost all types of civil engineering projects which other schemes do not.
-However CEEQUAL as compared with business-as-usual, we believe, needs to be more challenging as it is too easy to get high scores.
-Also, the scheme does not assess all aspects of sustainability hence, there is need for more refined measurement of a project’s environmental impact as well as criteria to address the health and safety aspect in a project.
-The scheme currently doesn't address how much CO2 emission the project may cause and if this feature is incorporated then it would be more useful and would provide more balance to the project’s sustainability performance.
+CEEQUAL is a British assessment and award scheme to enhance and promote sustainability in civil engineering (Johansson, 2011).
+The scheme is useful as it assesses almost all types of civil engineering projects, unlike other schemes.
+However, CEEQUAL, as compared with business-as-usual, we believe, needs to be more challenging as it is too easy to get high scores.
+Also, the scheme does not assess all aspects of sustainability; hence, there is a need for a more refined measurement of a project’s environmental impact and criteria to address the health and safety aspects of a project.
+The scheme currently doesn't address how much CO2 emission the project may cause.
+If this feature is incorporated, then it would be more useful and would provide more balance to the project’s sustainability performance.

 Rebecca Johansson, 2011, Evaluation of experiences from using CEEQUAL in infrastructure projects - A case study of the Crossrail programme and the Olympic Park.